Take a Google Pay Payment

 Overview

-The steps in this topic add code to the Quickstart project sample.
-If you haven't created an application using the Quickstart, you need to do so before completing the following steps.
+The following steps add code to the quickstart project sample.
+If you haven't created an application using the quickstart, you need to do so before completing these steps.

 The following shows the Google Pay pay sheet rendered by the Web Payments SDK: